Sequential Randomization Tests Using e-values: Applications for trial monitoring: Continuous Outcomes

 \subsection{Simulation overview}

-We evaluated e-RTC using the same design philosophy as for binary approach.
-For a given standardized effect size (Cohen's $d$) and target power, we first computed the fixed-sample size required for a two-sample $t$-test at $\alpha = 0.05$.
-We then simulated trials with that sample size, assigning patients 1:1 to intervention or control, with outcomes drawn from normal distributions of equal variance and means differing by $d$ under the alternative.
+We evaluated e-RTc using the same design philosophy as the binary and event-only simulations.
+For a given standardized effect size (Cohen's $d$), we first computed the fixed-sample size required for a two-sample $t$-test with 80\% power at $\alpha = 0.05$.
+We then simulated 1{,}000 trials per scenario with 1:1 randomization and normally distributed outcomes with common standard deviation 1.
+The adaptive e-RTc used the V7 sign-direction wager with burn-in $=20$, ramp $=50$, and $c_{\max}=0.6$.
+The design e-RTc used the normal-shift design wager above, with matched, underestimated, and overestimated design effects.
+Table~\ref{tab:ertc_design_type1} reports the null simulations, and Table~\ref{tab:ertc_design_power_type_m} reports power and Type M behavior under alternatives.

-The test was run sequentially with a burn-in period and ramp (burn-in = 50 patients, ramp = 100 patients, $c_{\max} = 0.6$).
-Under the null (no mean difference between arms), Type I error was close to or below the nominal level.
-Under the alternative, the implementation for continuous endpoints rejected the null with moderate power and typically crossed the threshold at an intermediate sample size (Table~\ref{tab:simulations_continuous}).
-Again, we believe that this may not be a replacement for the fixed-sample $t$-test but a conservative, anytime-valid monitoring tool that can trigger early stopping when effects are larger or clearer than anticipated.